wimols/wimols.github.io/_posts/1956-05-04-life-part-four.md

 An exoplanet is a planet orbiting a different star from our sun.
 The first discovery dates back to <span style="color: red;">1995</span>, the Swiss astronomers have received the Nobel Prize.
 They used little dips in the light that the other star was emitating every time a planet passed by her.
 So we are talking about indirect observations that allow us to make all kinds of calculations to conclude that these eclipses are due to a passing planet.

 If such an exoplanet meets certain conditions, it is ranked among the potentially habitable planets.
-For example, the size of that planet and the distance from its parent star play an important role.
+For example, the size of that planet and the distance from its parent star play an <span style="color: red;">important</span> role.
 The hunt for habitable planets has been greatly stepped up in recent years and several thousand are already known.

 Nevertheless, there is very little chance that we will ever take one step there.
-The biggest obstacle is the enormous distance that is several decades light years.
+The biggest <span style="color: red;">obstacle</span> is the enormous distance that is several decades light years.

 # Water.

 Life as we know it requires a lot more than just water, but water is <span style="color: red;">necessary</span>.

-Biosphere 2 ended in a fiasco in 1991.
+<span style="color: red;">Biosphere 2</span> ended in a fiasco in 1991.
 The oxygen levels dropped dramatically and the inhabitants were constantly hungry, as many plants died of water shortages and a deficient atmosphere.
 Re-enacting the Earth's ecosystem may never be able to be completely replicated and it shows how special the Earth really is.

-Most evolutionary ideas let life begin with single-celled water.
+Most evolutionary ideas let life begin with <span style="color: red;">single-celled</span> water.
 But how did it come about?

 # Stanley Miller.

 He conducted a well-known <span style="color: red;">experiment</span>.
 He produced a mixture of methane, ammonia, hydrogen and dihydrogen.
 And then he chased electricity through it for a week to recreate the lightning that ravaged the early oceans.

-After a week of bubbling, organic compounds had formed.
+After a week of bubbling, organic compounds had <span style="color: red;">formed</span>.
 The soup suddenly contained sugars, fats and amino acids:
 * <u>Sugars</u> contain energy.
 * <u>Fats</u> are needed to make membranes.
 * <u>Amino acids</u> form proteins and are the basic building materials for life.

-The only thing missing are nuclear acids needed to build DNA.
+The only thing missing are nuclear acids needed to build <span style="color: red;">DNA</span>.

 <div align="center"><img src="/images/Miller.jpg" alt="" width="" height=""></div>